Improving Generalization of Complex Models under Unbounded Loss Using PAC-Bayes Bounds: Proposed method

-\textbf{Estimating $K_{\min}(\lambdal)$:} In practice, the function $K_{\min}(\lambdal)$ must be estimated.
-Since we showed in Corollary \ref{cor:main} that $K_{\min}(\lambdal)$ is Lipschtiz continuous, we can approximate it using piecewise-linear functions.
-Notably, since for each fixed $\lambdal\in\Lambda$, the prior is independent of the data, this procedure of estimating $K_{\min}(\lambdal)$ can be carried out before training.
+\textbf{Estimating $K_{\min}(\lambdal)$:} In practice, the function $K_{\min}(\lambdal)$ must be estimated first.
+Since we showed in Corollary \ref{cor:main} and Remark \ref{rem:1stmoment} that $K_{\min}(\lambdal)$ is Lipschtiz continuous and bounded, we can approximate it using piecewise-linear functions.
+More explicitly, we use \eqref{eq:kmin} and Monte Carlo Sampling to estimate $K_{\min}$ on some discrete grid of $\lambdal$, then we interpolate $K_{\min}(\lambdal)$ using piecewise linear functions.
 More details are in Appendix~\ref{apsec:est-K}.

+Notably, since for each fixed $\lambdal\in\Lambda$, the prior is independent of the training data, this procedure of estimating $K_{\min}(\lambdal)$ can be carried out before training.
+Recall that after Remark \ref{rm:xh}, we discussed two ways to estimate $K_{\min}$, using \eqref{eq:kmin} or using its theoretical upper bound from Lemma~\ref{lm:1}.
+Figure~\ref{fig:K_K1K2} illustrates the advantage of the former approach.
+Besides having a much smaller numerical value, estimating $K_{\min}$ directly from \eqref{eq:kmin} also involves fewer constraints compared to using the upper bound, which requires a non-negative loss with a bounded second-order moment.

-\textbf{Tuning-free PAC-Bayes training:} Algorithm~\ref{alg:pac-training} describe the PAC-Bayes training procedure with scalar prior.
-The one with layerwise prior can be found in Appendix~\ref{apsec:alglayer}.
-Although there are several input parameters to be specified, the generalization performance is insensitive to the choice of parameters (Please see numerical results in Sec.\ref{sec:exp} for the stability and Appendix~\ref{apsec:limit} for more discussions), and we used the same choice of values across all the different settings.
-When everything else in the PAC-Bayes loss is fixed, $\gamma \in [\gamma_1,\gamma_2]$ has a closed-form solution, Therefore, we only need to perform gradient updates on the other three variables, $\h, \sigmal,\lambdal$.
+\textbf{Two-stage PAC-Bayes training:} Algorithm~\ref{alg:pac-training} outlines the proposed PAC-Bayes training algorithm with scalar prior.
+The version that uses the layerwise prior is detailed in Appendix~\ref{apsec:alglayer}.
+Algorithm~\ref{alg:pac-training} contains two stages.
+Stage 1 performs pure PAC-Bayes training, and Stage 2 is an optional Bayesian refinement stage that is only activated when the first stage does not sufficiently reduce the training loss.
+For Stage 1, although there are several input parameters to be specified, one can use the same choice of values across very different network architectures and datasets with minor modifications.
+Please see Appendix~\ref{apsec:choose-gamma} for more discussions.
+When everything else in the PAC-Bayes loss is fixed, $\gamma \in [\gamma_1,\gamma_2]$ has a closed-form solution,